lqc/thinkcspy/source/classes_and_objects_I.rst

 Instances as arguments and parameters
 -------------------------------------

-You can pass an object as a argument in the usual way.
-We've already seen this in some of the turtle examples, where we passed the turtle to some function like ``draw_bar`` in chapter 5, so that the function could control and use whatever turtle instance we passed to it.
+You can pass an object as an argument in the usual way.
+We've already seen this in some of the turtle examples, where we passed the turtle to some function like ``draw_bar`` in the chapter titled ``Conditionals``, so that the function could control and use whatever turtle instance we passed to it.

+Be aware that your variable only holds a reference to an object, so passing ``tess`` into a function creates an alias: both the caller and the called function now have a reference, but there is only one turtle!

 Here is a simple function involving our new ``Point`` objects: